mauricio-b-mossi/Notes/Python/Basics.md

 and main program.
 You can simply run the unit test by running the unit test script or the main by running the main.
 Remember to use `if __name__ if main`.

-> Can run a module as script by using -m <module> file.py.
+> Can run a module as script by using python -m <module> file.py.
 When you run a module,
 > the module knows how to run your code, no need to instantiate.
 When used with `unittest`,
 > no need for `if __name__ == "main"` nor object instantiation.
 The module does all that for
 > you.